Ukraine: Russia said to be using more deadly weapons in war | Law-Order

 Four civilians died and two were wounded as a result of Russian shelling of Ukraine's northeastern Kharkiv region on Friday, regional emergency services said on Saturday.

-According to the press service of the Main Directorate of the State Emergency Service in the Kharkiv region, a Russian shell destroyed a private house in the town of Chkalovske, killing four people.
+According to the Main Directorate of the State Emergency Service in the region, a Russian shell destroyed a private house in the town of Chkalovske, killing four people.

 The Kharkiv region, home to Ukraine's second-largest city, is north of the Donbas.